CounterpartyXCP/Documentation/CLI/counterparty-cli.md

 ## Usage

-* The first time you run the server, you may bootstrap the local database with:
+* The first time you run the server, you can bootstrap the local database with:
 	`$ counterparty-server bootstrap`

 * Start the server with: